jdmccaffrey/convert-pgn-to-fen/Documentation/02_the-gamestate-class.md

 This code is relatively simple because it's easier to expand "3" to three empty squares than vice versa.

 One of my design rules of thumb is that it's not a good idea to duplicate information in a class.
-For example, there was an urge for me to create an array of List that holds the location of each type of piece, along the linmes of:
+For example, there was an urge for me to create an array of List that holds the location of each type of piece, along the lines of:

 <pre>
 . . .